D.Va: Promotion and reception

-D.Va has been positively received by both video game journalists and the game's community, topping numerous fan popularity polls.
-Tech Insiders Steve Kovach called D.Va his favorite character.
-Kotaku Kirk Hamilton positively received the buff she received in July 2016, writing that it "transformed her into the high-flying terror I've always wanted her to be."
+A considerable amount of praise has been directed toward D.Va's representation of and impact on women in video game contexts.
+Writing for Heroes Never Die, Natalie Flores called her "the first character of her kind in a game with the success and notoriety that Overwatch has," and adding "she's more than just a single character; she's a monumental milestone that many people — especially women of color — have worked toward making a reality for years in the gaming industry."
+Flores also issued heavy praise for the merchandising around D.Va, particularly for its commitment to uphold the "hyper-feminine" nature of the character, writing that D.Va "presents a unique accessibility that femme girls and women have largely been unable to have in gaming, especially in the world of esports, until now — and it's most evident through her merchandise [... which] is loudly pink and incorporates pastels and cute animal faces.
+It's relentlessly feminine."
 Joseph Knoop of The Daily Dot ranked D.Va as the best character in Overwatch, writing "'Nerf this.'
 Never before have two words encapsulated so much spirit, energy, and drive to win at all costs," and calling her "an icon."
 Referencing D.Va's exemplification of a "softer feminism", Knoop added "There's a reason she's far and away the most cosplayed Overwatch character, and it's not just the simplicity of her jumpsuit.
 When you hear the hum of an imploding mech flying through the air, it's not just a gameplay mechanic.
 It's a signal that great change is on the way for all lady gamers."
-Citing her Defensive Matrix ability, "devastating combination of mobility and damage", and the ease of learning her gameplay, Den of Geek ranked her as the best tank character upon the release of Overwatch 2.